VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Results

 To complement the aggregate learning curves, Fig.~\ref{fig:case_rotation} illustrates a representative refinement step where the critic's perceptual grounding is insufficient for reliable color/orientation reasoning.
-In this episode, the critic reports empty unload zones and flags a generic execution failure, whereas the BT trace and RealScore indicate successful transport and placement.
-The actor therefore treats the critic output as a noisy hypothesis and grounds the update in trace- and score-evidence, applying a conservative and interpretable BT patch: (i) disabling the blind \texttt{RotateBlocks(mask=1111)} routine to avoid time overhead and accidental mis-rotations when color perception is unreliable; (ii) fixing an execution-engine edge case by wrapping \texttt{CursorSequence} inside a \texttt{Sequence} under \texttt{RetryUntilSuccessful}; and (iii) restructuring the policy into isolated transactional \texttt{Load--Transport--Unload} subtrees wrapped with \texttt{RetryUntilSuccessful}, preventing macro-retries across multiple zone pairs.
-This behavior also motivates our BlockInfo ablation, where reliable symbolic color/orientation estimates enable re-introducing targeted rotations and improve convergence.
+In this episode, the critic reports empty unload zones and flags a generic execution failure, whereas the BT execution trace and the human-verified episode score $R$ indicate successful transport and placement.
+The actor therefore treats the critic output as a noisy hypothesis and grounds the update in the BT trace and the human-verified score $R$, applying a conservative and interpretable BT patch: (i) disabling the blind \texttt{RotateBlocks(mask=1111)} routine to avoid time overhead and accidental mis-rotations when color perception is unreliable; (ii) fixing an execution-engine edge case by wrapping \texttt{CursorSequence} inside a \texttt{Sequence} under \texttt{RetryUntilSuccessful}; and (iii) restructuring the policy into isolated transactional \texttt{Load--Transport--Unload} subtrees wrapped with \texttt{RetryUntilSuccessful}, preventing macro-retries across multiple zone pairs.
+This behavior also motivates our BlockInfo ablation, where reliable symbolic color/orientation estimates enable reintroducing targeted rotations and improve convergence.